eclypse-tms/Polygon/README.md

 * Polygon library supports iOS 15 and above with UIKit and SwiftUI.
 	- Either import UIKit or SwiftUI - depending on your app
 * Polygon also support macOS 12 and above via SwiftUI.
-	- Import SwiftUI into your AppKit based app with NSHostingView or NSHostingController
+	- Import SwiftUI into your AppKit based app with the help of NSHostingView or NSHostingController
+* Check out Example apps included in this library

 <br/>